mas-x/FireInsta/README.md

 # FireInsta
-Photo Gallery app made with Firebase.
+A photo gallery app made with Firebase Firestore

 Features